 - Good computer skills.

-- Valid driver’s license and adequate insurance with car available at all times.
+- Valid driver's license, good driving record and adequate insurance with a car available at all times.

-- Become familiar with and follow the professional code of ethics and agree to abide by the related agency standards.
+- Become familiar with and follow the code of ethics for your profession and agree to abide by the related agency standards.

-- Understanding and sensitivity of the clients’ cultural and socioeconomic characteristics.
+- Possess an understanding and sensitivity to the client’s cultural and socioeconomic characteristics.

-- Personal qualities of warmth, sensitivity, and the ability to establish meaningful therapeutic relationships.
-The capacity to make sound decisions and have healthy boundaries.
+- Personal qualities of warmth, sensitivity, and ability to establish meaningful therapeutic relationships and a capacity to make sound decisions.

-- Open to supervision and acceptance of feedback from supervisor, in order to learn and be trained in case management services and treatment skills.
+- Acceptance of supervision in order to improve needs assessment case management and treatment skills.

-- Knowledge of differing lifestyles and cultures; experience or training in work with children or adults; training or practice in individual or group counseling, interviewing, family assessment, and crisis intervention.
+- Knowledge of differing lifestyles and cultures, experience or training in work with children or adults, understanding and knowledge of clinical issues of foster and adopted children and families, training or practice in individual or group counseling, interviewing, family assessment, and crisis intervention.

 - A personal commitment to the Agency’s mission, philosophy, and values.